New WMU football coach Lester talks CMU rivalry, friendship with Bonamego

 Since 2011, the rivalry has seemingly been one-sided.
 The Broncos have won five of the last six meetings and have won three straight in the series (under Fleck), including a 49-10 thrashing at Kelly/Shorts Stadium last season.

-Lester said the recent outcomes bear no meaning on the overall rivalry and each team has gone through periods of high success.
+Lester said the recent outcomes mean nothing in the overall rivalry and each team has withstood periods of high success.
 He said the fans will show up no matter what.

 “We could play on a Tuesday in a parking lot.
 If it’s Central/Western, people will show up,” he said.
 “There’s been years where they went on streaks.
 It’s all about all the split households with mom and dad where one went to one and one went to the other.
 I can’t wait to play each other.”

-The Chippewas and Broncos meet in Kalamazoo on Wednesday, Nov.
+The Chippewas and Broncos meet at Waldo Stadium in Kalamazoo on Wednesday, Nov.
 1. Kick-off is scheduled for 8 p.m.

 WMU leads the all-time series 48-37-2.